Back to projects pageBack to Projects

 We identified a high-level user flow, inspired by the user profiles.
 Our focus was to optimize the core feature: planning a route.
 We achieved this by keeping the app’s complexity to a minimum and guiding the users through the route planning process step by step.

-The Solution: City Diver App
+The Solution: City Diver MVP

 City Diver mobile app, three screens from the design: discovery screen, route calculating screen, my route screen